nathanshearer/mvregex/readme.txt

   -f, --force
     Do not prompt before overwriting files.
 Disabled by default, but writable files are still overwritten by default.
-    Without this option, mv will overwrite files that are writable, and only prompt for files that are not writable.
+    Without this option, mvregex will overwrite files that are writable, and only prompt for files that are not writable.
-    With this option, mv will overwrite all files without prompting.
+    With this option, mvregex will overwrite all files without prompting.
     If you specify more than one of -f, -i, -n, only the final one takes effect.
     See -i or -n to disable overwriting existing files.
   -h, --help